Henrik Wergeland: Family

 His father was the son of a bellringer from Sogn, and Wergeland's paternal ancestry is mostly farmers from Hordaland, Sogn and Sunnmøre.
 On his mother's side, he descended from both Danes and Scots.
 His great-grandfather, Andrew Chrystie (1697–1760), was born in Dunbar, and belonged to the Scottish Clan Christie.
 This Andrew migrated in 1717 to Brevik in Norway, moved on to Moss and was married a second time to a Scottish woman, Marjorie Lawrie (1712–1784).
 Their daughter Jacobine Chrystie (1746–1818) was married to the town clerk of Kristiansand Henrik Arnold Thaulow (1722–1799), father of Wergeland's mother Alette Thaulow (1780–1843).
 Wergeland got his first name from the elder Henrik Arnold.

-His ancestors with the Wergeland name, lived at Verkland, a farm in Ytre Sogn "at the top of the valley leading from Yndesdalvatnet, North of the county line towards Hordaland". ("Wergeland" is a Danish transliteration of "Verkland".)
+His ancestors with the name Wergeland lived at Verkland, a farm in Ytre Sogn "at the top of the valley leading from Yndesdalvatnet, North of the county line towards Hordaland".
+(Wergeland is a Danish transliteration of Verkland.)